UplinkCoder/d-tui/README.md

   tracking using UTF8 coordinates is supported.

 * Windows console mode (tested on Windows XP).
 Input/output is handled via Win32 console functions.
-(WARNING: CTFE is complaining on Windows when referencing std.socket.
-I will try to fix shortly.)

 * As an X11-style terminal communicating over a non-blocking socket.